-From professional Gamer in World of Warcraft to developing his own app, then moving into AdColony and finally working at Etermax – Etienne’s career has always been driven by his gaming passion.
+From professional Gamer in World of Warcraft to developing his own app, then moving into AdColony and formerly working at Etermax – Etienne’s career has always been driven by his gaming passion.
 From monetization to user acquisition, Etienne tries to get the best results possible for the company.
 His work ethic is based on three foundational pillars: 1) extensive information input, 2) detailed analysis processes, and 3) raw creativity output.
 He also considers teamwork the cornerstone to any objective imaginable.

 Read Etienne’s blog: “Practical Advice in Dealing with Mobile Ad Fraud.”

 In your own words, tell us about the app that you manage?